pkgdown/header.html

 PRIMEmodel uses a LightGBM model trained on CAGE data to predict the locations of active regulatory elements (enhancers and promoters) genome-wide or in user-defined focal regions.

-PRIMEmodel takes a CTSS RangedSummarizedExperiment as input and outputs BED files with predicted regulatory element coordinates and scores.
+PRIMEmodel takes a CTSS RangedSummarizedExperiment as input and outputs the GRangesList with predicted regulatory element coordinates and scores.

 Two prediction modes are available: